 Why?
-The US unemployment rate is 4.1%, almost a full percentage point below the “healthy” unemployment rate of 5%.
+The US unemployment rate is 3.6%, over a full percentage point below the “healthy” unemployment rate of 5%.
 “Healthy” unemployment indicates fluidity in the job market; that workers feel comfortable leaving their current job to take a chance finding another.

 In other words, the best people for your organization are already employed elsewhere – and they’re not really thinking of leaving.

 Candidate experience is how candidates perceive and interact with the hiring process.
 The key components of candidate experience are the job application, the screening methods used to filter candidates, and the interview process.